-Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBT community.
-Just don't forget to check out the straight options—Charleston is a relatively gay-friendly town no matter which place you go.
+Whether you want to have a quiet drink or dinner with a few close friends or you're looking to dance the night away, Charleston has plenty to offer the LGBT community with its gay bars and overall nightlife scene.

 Gay-Friendly Clubs and Bars

 The premier downtown gay disco is Club Pantheon, a big and bustling high-energy dance space in Charleston's increasingly hipster-filled North King Street neighborhood.
 Located on the ground floor of a modern parking structure across from the Charleston Visitors Center, the club presents a roster of top-DJs and Charleston's best drag performers all three nights that it's open: Friday, Saturday, and Sunday.

-Less than a 100 feet away, you'll find a far mellower but just as inviting gay bar that's open nightly.
+Less than 100 feet away, you'll find a far mellower but just as inviting gay bar that's open nightly.
 Dudley's is a swish little lounge with attractive bar tables and stools and a welcoming bar with video screens above it, and just off the main room is a separate area where you can shoot pool.

 At both Dudley's and Club Pantheon, the crowd tends to be a catch-all of gay Charleston life: women and men of all ages and races as well as quite a few straight customers.
-If neither of these suits your fancy, another laid-back neighborhood option for gays and lesbians is North Charleston's Deja Vu II.
+If neither of these suits your fancy, another laid-back neighborhood option is North Charleston's Deja Vu II.